WorldView 2, 3

 WorldView 2 [DigitalGlobe]

-WorldView 2 is an eart observation satellite operating at an altitude of 770 kilometers.
-WorldView II will enable DigitalGlobe to offer half-meter panchromatic resolution and 1.8-meter multispectral resolution.
-The WorldView 2 system will allow DigitalGlobe to substantially expand its imagery product offerings to both commercial and international customers with a more commercially desirable, higher performance product.
-Added spectral diversity will provide the ability to perform precise change detection and mapping.
-WorldView II will incorporate the industry standard four multispectral bands (red, blue, green and near-infrared) and will also include four new bands (coastal, yellow, red edge, and near-infrared 2).
+WorldView 2 is an earth observation satellite operating at an altitude of 770 kilometers.
+WorldView 2 enables DigitalGlobe to offer half-meter panchromatic resolution and 1.8 meter multispectral resolution.
+The WorldView 2 system allows DigitalGlobe to substantially expand its imagery product offerings to both commercial and international customers with a more commercially desirable, higher performance product.
+Added spectral diversity provides the ability to perform precise change detection and mapping.
+WorldView 2 incorporates the industry standard four multispectral bands (red, blue, green and near-infrared) and also includes four new bands (coastal, yellow, red edge, and near-infrared).

-The WorldView 2 telescope will have a 110-cm aperture and fly at a higher altitude of 770 km.
-It will provide the same panchromatic half-meter resolution imagery as WorldView 1, in addition to 1.8-meter multispectral resolution imagery.
+The WorldView 2 telescope has a 110 cm aperture and flys at a higher altitude of 770 km.
+It provides the same panchromatic half-meter resolution imagery as WorldView 1, in addition to 1.8 meter multispectral resolution imagery.

 Nation: USA